 Why choose Fundsurfer?

-We will provide you with access to a licensed community share practitioner who will be acting as an adviser to your group.
+-We will provide you with access to a licensed community share practitioner who can help you create your community share offer document.

 All Community Members should note that because fundsurfer.com does not facilitate any offers regulated by the Financial Conduct Authority, that it is not regulated or authorised by that body.
 Community Members will not have recourse to the protections offered by the Financial Ombudsman Service or the Financial Services Compensation Scheme.